What is the water heater pressure-relief valve and what purpose does it serve?

 As it comes from the municipal water supply to your home, residential water generally ranges from 40 to 80 PSI (pounds per square inch).
 Anything above or below this range could be considered too low or too high.
 Some experts will say that any level above 60 PSI is too high of water pressure for your home.
 It’s best to speak with a professional plumber to get your water pressure checked and to learn more about what level is right for your home.
 Your PSI range can be affected by elevation, house size, water needs, age of your home, and other factors.

 If you haven’t checked your water pressure level in a while, it may be time to call King for a free VIP plumbing inspection.
 Even if you feel your water pressure and water heater are working great, there could be hidden efficiency problems lurking underneath the surface, such as a water heater that is running too hot and wasting energy.
 Only a true plumbing professional can get to the bottom of the issue and help you save money, month-over-month.
+If you are thinking about getting a new one, check out this article about when you should consider buying a new water heater.

 We’re here for your plumbing and water heater needs